oyxhust/wgan-gp-anomaly/README.md

-# WGAN-GP for Unsurpevised Anomaly Detection in PyTorch
+# WGAN-GP for Unsupervised Anomaly Detection in PyTorch

 This is the PyTorch implementation for unsurpevised anomaly detection.